Pros and Cons of Owning a Jeep Wrangler.

 The only issue with FJ for me is the lack of space for the 2nd seat passengers as well as the storage at the back…but then obviously we cannot compare a FJ with a LC, as these are vehicles designed for 2 separate market segments!!!

-very crisp and relevant comparison Pervez bhai.
+๐very crisp and relevant comparison Pervez bhai.
 Though Wrangler has also come a long way with relatively better ride comfort of JK over its predecessors, FJ being a recently designed vehicle, has more elaborate safety features, except ofcourse the built-in roll-cage of a wrangler.

-but if you ask a jeeper, its the JEEP thing ๐Ÿ˜€ and they do take pride in it.
+but if you ask a jeeper, its the JEEP thing ๐ and they do take pride in it.
 All said and done, Wrangler is the Harley of the offroad world,

-very crisp and relevant comparison Pervez bhai.
-Though Wrangler has also come a long way with relatively better ride comfort of JK over its predecessors, FJ being a recently designed vehicle, has more elaborate safety features, except ofcourse the built-in roll-cage of a wrangler.
+October 30, 2013 at 5:11 pm #27773quote AJS:very crisp and relevant comparison Pervez bhai.
+Though Wrangler has also come a long way with relatively better ride comfort of JK over its predecessors, FJ being a recently designed vehicle, has more elaborate safety features, except ofcourse the built-in roll-cage of a wrangler.but if you ask a jeeper, its the JEEP thing ๐ and they do take pride in it.
+All said and done, Wrangler is the Harley of the offroad world,

 You are right…it is a Jeep thing…

-very crisp and relevant comparison Pervez bhai.
-Though Wrangler has also come a long way with relatively better ride comfort of JK over its predecessors, FJ being a recently designed vehicle, has more elaborate safety features, except ofcourse the built-in roll-cage of a wrangler.
+๐quote AJS:very crisp and relevant comparison Pervez bhai.
+Though Wrangler has also come a long way with relatively better ride comfort of JK over its predecessors, FJ being a recently designed vehicle, has more elaborate safety features, except ofcourse the built-in roll-cage of a wrangler.but if you ask a jeeper, its the JEEP thing ๐ and they do take pride in it.
+All said and done, Wrangler is the Harley of the offroad world,

 Ajay my friend, although I’ve driven jeep’s I’d certainly never buy one, every Jeep owner I’ve ever meet, with the exception of the newer more evolved style , Duncan & Aemi for ex,seem to spend more time tweaking & tinkering than anything else!!
 Perhaps a little bit of an exaggeration however, the noise level in the interior makes it’s not a distance vehicle and a little retro.